UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Pickaxes should also target ITEM_OR_SLOT, instead of just item.
 ======>
 ITEM: Ginger root: Create random ore slots (ROOK-1)

+- Add shape-visuals to treasure-bags.
+- Make it so cloud-slots are glued together from being spawned together
+- (TODO: Whats a good way to do this?)

 ## SPIKE: